Wall Street falls as Trump's trade war overshadows good news on the economy

 NEW YORK (AP) — Not even a double-shot of good news on the U.S. economy seems to be enough to stop Wall Street's bleeding.
 Stocks fell Thursday after President Donald Trump upped the stakes in his trade war by threatening huge taxes on European wines and alcohol.

-The swings for stocks have been coming not just day to day but also hour to hour, and the Dow hurled between a slight gain and a drop of more than 445 points during Thursday morning's trading.
+The swings for stocks have been coming not just day to day but also hour to hour, and the Dow hurled between a slight gain and a drop of 583 points during Thursday's trading.

 The turbulence is because of uncertainty about how much pain Trump will let the economy endure through tariffs and other policies in order to reshape the country and world as he wants.
 He's said he wants manufacturing jobs back in the United States, along with a smaller U.S. government workforce and other fundamental changes.